By Andrea Alban-Davies, Rye Garden Club Conservation Committee

 The other is the National Wildlife Federation’s (NWF) Certified Wildlife Habitat program.
 It requires that properties embrace sustainable gardening and landscaping practices and provide adequate “habitat” – food, plants, water, shelter, and nesting sites – for butterflies, birds, frogs, and other beautiful and beneficial wildlife.
 (Native plants meet the criteria for food, plants, shelter, and nesting sites, and a simple birdbath meets the requirement for a water source.)

 Because Friends of Rye Nature Center hopes to make our town an NWF-certified “Community Wildlife Habitat”, someone from the Nature Center will even come to your house to help you determine if your property qualifies for certification.
 Once you get it, you are provided with a sign that you can display right beside your healthy yard sign.

-So, go ahead and embrace those beneficial gardening practices, and let everyone know that you’re doing so.
+So, go ahead and embrace those beneficial gardening practices, read articles about how long for gladiolus bulbs to sprout, how long does it take gladiolus bulbs to sprout, and let everyone know that you’re doing so.
 One or two simple signs turn a somewhat “messy” garden into something else entirely – a chemical-free, vibrant, sustainable, living sanctuary for creatures great and small.